 Weather and climate are one of the most talked about topics, no matter where you go or who you talk to.
-It varies from small talk and general discussions to big and serious debates.
-It sometimes even results in heated confrontations.
 For some reason, though, there is still a lot of confusion among many people about the difference between the two.

 In fact, for a vast number of people, weather and climate are one and the same thing.
 For those in the know, this can be incredibly frustrating, even infuriating.
 This is especially true for weather enthusiasts, meteorologist, and climatologists.

 To be fair though, if weather and climate are not your passion, it is easy to get confused.
 The two terms are often used interchangeability by those who are supposed to know better, sometimes even by the mainstream media.

 What we are going to try and do in this article, is to highlight the difference between weather and climate, as well as the factors that make them different from each other.

 What Is The Difference Between Weather and Climate?

 Weather is the actual atmospheric conditions you experience at any given time at any given location.
 Climate, on the other hand, is the weather patterns and averages of a region that are established over a long period of time, usually measured over a minimum of 30 years or more.

 However, we need to be more specific to really understand the difference between the weather and climate.
 This means we need to look at the specific factors that determine the weather and climate.